Prizes (novel)

-Prizes is a 1995 novel written by Erich Segal.
+Prizes is a 1995 novel by American writer Erich Segal.
 It tells stories of three principal characters: Adam Coopersmith (a genius immunologist), Sandy Raven (a cell biologist bitter from betrayal), and Isabel Da Costa (a child prodigy who goes on to win a Nobel Prize in Physics).

 Plot

 The novel deals with the relationships of three principal characters.

 Adam Coopersmith, an obstetrician and immunologist, saves the life of his mentor, Dr. Max Rudolph.
 Although normally an ethical researcher, Coppersmith decides to test a life-saving cancer treatment on a man, against the wishes of the Food and Drug Administration.
 This man is Thomas Hartnell, an advisor to the President of the United States.
 While acting as the attending doctor, Adam meets Hartnell's daughter, Antonia, and falls in love.
 Antonia works as the Assistant Attorney General of the United States.
 Later, when Adam's mentor, Max, dies, he takes solace in Antonia's arms.
 They get married and have a daughter of their own, Heather.
 Though their relationship starts off well, things slowing begin to change.
 As both Adam and his daughter grow older, they realize that Antonia's top priority is her job.
 As Adam and Antonia slowly fall apart, he is drawn to another woman, Anya Avilov, the childless and abandoned wife of a Russian émigré.
 Her husband, Dr. Dmitri Avilov, abandoned her when he realized she was incapable of conceiving a child.
 Adam jumps at the chance to fill the void that is present in both he and Anya's hearts.
 Adam soon divorces Antonia and marries Anya.
 Although Antonia wins custody of Heather, Heather always remains more attached to Adam.
 Just when Adam's life seems to be on an upswing, he is diagnosed with Alzheimer's disease.
 Adam also learns during this time that he has won the Nobel Prize, but unable to bear the crushing burden of his fate, Adam commits suicide.